Semiotics of dress: Men v. women

 Throughout history there has been a separation between the roles and relationships that men and women play.
 These socially structured differences between men and women have contradicted each other at times.
 Fashion has picked up on the tensions left by these contradictions as well.
 The symbolic separation of men and women is fundamental to the history of dress.
 As time has gone by, the forms of clothing (colors, fabrics and shapes) have changed, but the idea of gender difference has survived.
 From an early point in life, children learn to differentiate between a male and a female based on clothing and hairstyles.
 An example this may be attributed to is television cartoons where superheroines are pictured with strong and muscular bodies.
 However; due to their clothing, they portray an image or an idea to the viewer of being sexy or attractive, therefore putting her physical strength as a secondary attribute.

+Historically, fashion has been used to differentiate gender to reinforce societal norms of gender polarization.
+Although both men’s and women’s attire evolved over time and differ from culture to culture, men’s attire is rooted in social class and functionality, treating their clothes as non-signifying necessities, while women’s fashion evolved into a complex semiotic language system.
+Traditional women’s clothing tends to allow for more self-expression because of societal expectations in regard to varying use of silhouettes, ornaments, fabrics, and colors that are not as varied in men’s attire, operating as a language that communicates self-expression and society.
+Visual language in clothing exists outside of fashion as well.

+School uniforms are an example outside of fashion that the influence of societal norms has historically marked.
+In the Victorian era, it was common for boys to sport bum freezer jackets, gray trousers, starched white collars, and a top hat.
+This uniform mainly conveyed the social standing of the student, as blue jackets would be worn by students of lower social standing due to the cheapness of the blue dye.
+In contrast, high social class students would have other colored jackets.
+On the other hand, girls would wear stretch jerseys, loose blouses, and knee-length skirts, restricting their abilities to do any physical sport or exercise, which reinforced societal norms that women were not allowed to participate in sports.
+The overall concept of school uniforms remains the same, with schools with uniform policies requiring boys to wear collared shirts and trousers and girls to wear blouses and skirts.
+However, there have been recent arguments against institutions that challenge the binary gendered notion of uniforms to allow for accommodations for students who fall in between the spectrum of gender identity.
+An example of this would be in 2016 when gender-neutral categories of uniforms were implemented in the United Kingdom for students who are transitioning.